Prof. Dr. Gregor Hasler

 +41 79 541 98 49

-Severe psychiatric disorders are among the most important medical causes of disability and reduced life expectancy.
-These disorders, including for example schizophrenia, bipolar disorder or major depression, usually have an episodic course, characterised by periods with few or no symptoms, followed by relapses.
-In the case of schizophrenia, for example, about 80% of people treated for a first episode relapse within five years.
+Severe psychiatric disorders such as schizophrenia, bipolar disorder, and major depression are among the most common causes of disability and reduced life expectancy.
+They typically follow an episodic course, with relatively symptom-free phases and relapses.
 Relapses appear to cause neurobiological changes, which increase the likelihood of future relapses.

 In this project, the aim of our researchers is to launch a study to develop an application that supports the relapse prevention approach by identifying early warning signs on a day-to-day basis and to improve the management of these illnesses in daily clinical practice.